zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/provider-oracle.md

 ## Solution - OracleLoader
 Documentation: http://www.devart.com/dotconnect/oracle/docs/?Devart.Data.Oracle~Devart.Data.Oracle.OracleLoader.html

+This solution only support the provider Devart.Data.Oracle.

 Under the hood, the OracleLoader use the OracleBulkCopy.
-So for the same reason, we don't recommended this solution.
+So for the same limitation reason, we recommend using Array Binding over this solution.

 ## Solution - Array Bindings